syntax-syndicate/polar-adapters/packages/polar-hono/README.md

 const app = new Hono();

 app.get('/checkout', Checkout({
+  accessToken: 'xxx', // Or set an environment variable to POLAR_ACCESS_TOKEN
   successUrl: process.env.SUCCESS_URL,
   server: "sandbox", // Use sandbox if you're testing Polar - omit the parameter or pass 'production' otherwise }));